jinghuazhao/Believe/docs/Notes.md

 # Notes

-This page contains two examples and can be see from <https://github.com/jinghuazhao/Believe/tree/master/docs/T2D>.
+Examples and resources which can be seen from this page and <https://github.com/jinghuazhao/Believe/tree/master/docs/T2D>.

 ## BGLR/